My Approach to Helping

 It is my belief and professional experience that people grow through difficulty.
 Choosing to participate in therapy means taking time in your life to think about, feel, and integrate parts of your life and your self.
 On a neurological level, this allows you to create healthy pathways in your brain which can replace problematic ones.

 Therapy helps you to mature as a person, realize what is possible, and finally let go of pain.
 Although it may be challenging to enter this process, the reward is deeply fulfilling.
 I see people heal all the time and it is the best part of my job.

 The Duration and Frequency of Therapy

 People seek therapy for different concerns at many points in life.
-A therapeutic approach to treat trauma in 5 sessions may be very different than one which treats a mood disorder, like depression, in 10 sessions.
+A therapeutic approach to treat a traumatic experience may be very different than one which treats a mood disorder, like depression.
 There are models that clinicians follow when treating clients which allow for optimal gains.
 Asking what you can expect from therapy (homework, number of sessions, prognosis) is every client's right.